andreisss/Remote-DLL-Injection-with-Timer-based-Shellcode-Execution/README.md

 ## 🔬 Research Contribution

 This project presents the **first publicly documented use of `CreateThreadpoolTimer` for shellcode execution in a process injection scenario**.
-Extensive searches across research portals, GitHub, and offensive security communities confirmed the uniqueness of this implementation.
+Extensive searches across research portals, GitHub, and offensive security communities confirmed the uniqueness of this implementation for these WIN API for injection.

 ---